Lunazera/VNyan-Tracking-Detection/README.md

 ```

 *VNyan is credited to [Suvidriel](https://suvidriel.itch.io/vnyan)*

-*Credit to [Sjatar](https://github.com/Sjatar/Screen-Light) for their UI code which this UI is adapted from.*
+*Special thanks to [Sjatar](https://github.com/Sjatar/Screen-Light) for their UI code which this UI is adapted from.*